lukasjuhas/wc-label-replacer/README.md

 ## Installation

-1. Upload `woocommerce-label-replacer` to the `/wp-content/plugins/` directory
+1. Upload `wc-label-replacer` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 ## Changelog